Dere (singer): 2020–2023: Breakthrough and Rubik

 In 2020, Dere signed a recording contract with record label owned by Tulus, Tiga Dua Satu and released her debut single "Kota".
 She co-wrote the song with Tulus and it was produced by Petra Sihombing.
 It gained popularity on TikTok.
 She received a nomination for Best New Artist at the Anugerah Musik Indonesia 2021 and won the Best Folk/Country/Ballad Production Work for "Berisik".
 She co-wrote two tracks "Remedi" and "Nala" of Tulus' fourth studio album Manusia in 2022.

 In July 2022, Dere released her studio album Rubik.
 It received a nomination for Best Pop Album at the Anugerah Musik Indonesia 2023.
 In August 2022, Dere performed "Rayuan Pulau Kelapa", written by Ismail Marzuki, at the Istana Negara in Jakarta, during the 77th Indonesian Independence Day celebrations.
 Dere served as an opening act of Tulus' 2023 concert tour Tur Manusia in Batam, Samarinda, and Jakarta.

-2024–present: Upcoming second studio album
+2024–present: Berbunga

 In November 2024, Dere released "Biru", marking her first single in two years.
-In February 2025, she released a single "Mawar" as the lead single of her upcoming sophomore studio album.
+In February 2025, she released a single "Mawar".
+In July 2025, she released her second studio album, Berbunga.